streamingfast/substreams/docs/getting-started/quickstart.md

 ### 2. Create Rust configuration file

-Your new Substreams module also needs a Rust configuration file.
-The example configuration file is taken from the `substreams-ethereum-tutorial`.
+To complete your new Substreams module, you must also create a Rust configuration file.
+Use the example configuration file from the [`substreams-ethereum-tutorial`](https://github.com/streamingfast/substreams-ethereum-tutorial) as a guide.

-Copy and paste the content for the example configuration file into a new file named `Cargo.toml` and save it to the root, or main, directory of your Substreams module.

-It's important to provide a unique and useful value for the name field.
-Also, make sure the `crate-type = ["cdylib"]` is defined so WASM is generated.
+To use the example configuration file, copy and paste its content into a new file named [`Cargo.toml`](https://github.com/streamingfast/substreams-ethereum-tutorial/blob/main/Cargo.toml).
+Save this file in the root directory of your Substreams module.
+It's important to provide a unique and useful value for the "name" field and to make sure that `crate-type = ["cdylib"]` is defined so the WASM is generated.

-Include any dependencies on Substreams crates for helpers and `prost` for protobuf encoding and decoding.
+Also, include any dependencies on Substreams crates for helpers and `prost` for protobuf encoding and decoding.

-Lastly, use the values provided in the example for the `profile.release` section to build an optimized `.WASM` file for your module.
+Finally, use the values provided in the example for the `profile.release` section to build an optimized `.WASM` file for your module.

 ```toml
 [package]